mapnik/mapnik/README.md

-See INSTALL file for installation instructions
+Mapnik is an open source toolkit for developing mapping applications.

-Mapnik is an OpenSource C++/Python toolkit for developing GIS (Geographic Information Systems) applications.
 At the core is a C++ shared library providing algorithms/patterns for spatial data access and visualization.

 Essentially a collection of geographic objects (map, layer, datasource, feature, geometry), the library doesn't rely on "windowing systems"